taCity is the website & blog for me, Oli Mould – Lecturer in Human Geography at Royal Holloway, University of London.

 My academic research focuses on creativity, capitalism and the commons; in a way that reinvigorates the first to critique the second and build the third.

 My specific research agendas cut across a number of traditional academic themes such as urban politics, creativity, cultural studies and social theory.
 I have published work on the creative practices of cities (both those that contribute to capitalist accumulation and those that try to resist it), architecture, the representation of cities in film and labour in the creative economy.
-Currently, I am engaged in work on urban politics, creativity and social justice.
+Currently, I am engaged in work on urban politics, creativity and mutual aid.

 P.S: I’m always on the lookout for contributions, so if you fancy writing something for this blog then drop me a line.